 What is Positioning?
 A Complete Guide to Building Your Brand’s Identity

-In this guide, we’ll break down what positioning means, why it’s the backbone of your marketing strategy, and how you can create a plan that builds a strong brand identity and loyal customer base.
-Let’s dive in.
+In this guide, we’ll explain what positioning really means, why it sits at the core of any effective marketing strategy, and how to build a positioning plan that strengthens brand identity and supports sustainable growth.

-Positioning is how your brand stays in your customers’ minds.
-It’s what makes your product feel like the solution to their needs—not just another option.
+In marketing, positioning is how your brand stays in your customers’ minds.
+It’s what makes your product feel like the solution to their needs, not just another option.

 Imagine you’re launching a product into a new market.
 The first thing your audience will notice is how it compares to what’s already there.